-I have been using this method for years and it has never failed.
+I have been using this method for years, and it has never failed.
 It involves two parts.
 The first part is creating comprehensive notes from multiple resources.
 Good notes will make your life easier when you have to revise anything a bit later.

-After I finish studying a topic, I revisit the topic, ideally a few days later and create revision questions from my notes.
+After I finish studying a topic, I revisit the topic, ideally a few days later, and create revision questions from my notes.
 I am using an application called MarginNote 3 on my iPad Pro 2018.
 This application makes it very easy for me to create flashcards, which I use as my revision questions.

 In high school, past exam papers were readily available.
 If you have access to past exam papers, those will also work.
-My university exams mostly contain essay type questions, so I create the revision questions myself using flashcards in MarginNote.
+My university exams mostly contain essay-type questions, so I create the revision questions myself using flashcards in MarginNote.

 Once my questions are ready, I sort them out randomly.
 You don’t want to ask yourself the questions in the order you created them.
-That’s not very challenging, at least it isn’t for me.
+That’s not very challenging, at least it is not for me.
 MarginNote can mix up your questions to make them random.
 If your app doesn’t do that, then you can try to answer your questions randomly; answer questions 1-5, then 100-95, then 45-50, etc. This will highlight what you really know and understand, versus what you just memorised.

 It took me about an hour to create questions on the treatment of arterial hypertension.

 The second part is the big tip: answer the questions a few days later.
 It’s like doing the exam before everyone else does.
 This study method will give you time to correct mistakes and focus on what you don’t remember.